vdaas/vald/docs/contributing/coding-style.md

            defer goleak.VerifyNone(tt, goleakIgnoreOptions...)
    ```

-   In Vald, we implemented [internal goleak package](https://github.com/vdaas/vald/blob/main/internal/test/goleak/goleak.go) and wrap the goleak validation logic to ignoring the common goleak functions in Vald use case.
+   In Vald, we implemented [internal goleak package](https://github.com/vdaas/vald/blob/main/internal/test/goleak/goleak.go) and wrap the goleak validation logic to ignore the common goleak functions in Vald use case.
    In test implementation, we can easily import the internal goleak package and ignore all the necessary goleak functions by default.

    ```go